sentclose/sentc-docs/docs/guide/sortable.md

 When the data is fully end-to-end encrypted, nobody even the server can decrypt and read / analyse the data.
 To do range queries like sort table by last name the server must know the decrypted value.
 The encryption only works in groups.

 With the sortable encryption it is not needed anymore.
-The encrypted produces output which follows the order of the plaintext.
+The encrypted produces numbers which follows the order of the plaintext and can be used with any database or backend.

 Like: `encrypt(1)` < `encrypt(2)` < `encrypt(3)` < `encrypt(5000)`

 Now it is possible to do range queries or sort rows without decrypt it.

-::: danger
+::: warning
 The encryption is not as secure as the symmetric or asymmetric encryption.

 This is why sentc never encrypt the whole plaintext.
 :::

 You can encrypt numbers or strings.
 Numbers are fully encrypted, for strings only the first 4 characters will be encrypted and the rest gets ignored.